-The diagnosis is established by the finding of typical histopathological features with many eosinophils and characteristic ‘flame figures’.
+The diagnosis is established by the finding of typical histopathological features (see eosinophilic cellulitis pathology) with many eosinophils and characteristic ‘flame figures’.
 However, flame figures are not diagnostic of eosinophilic cellulitis and can be seen in other conditions that have increased numbers of eosinophils.

-A blood count may also reveal increased numbers of eosinophils – these are often normally associated with allergy or insect bites.
+A blood count may also reveal increased numbers of eosinophils – these are commonly associated with allergy or insect bites.